-Shirshasana is comes from the Sanskrit word “Shirsha” which means ‘Head’.
-There are so many variations in Shirshasana, in this we describe Salamba Sirshasana (supported headstand pose) and this is a simple type of Shirshasana among all the variations of Shirshasana.
-In this the body is totally inverted and held upright bolstered by the lower arms, and the crown of the head lies lightly on the floor.
+Shirshasana comes from the Sanskrit word “Shirsha” which means ‘Head’.
+There are so many variations in Shirshasana, in this, we describe Salamba Sirshasana (supported headstand pose) and this is a simple type of Shirshasana among all the variations of Shirshasana.
+In this, the body is totally inverted and held upright bolstered by the lower arms, and the crown of the head lies lightly on the floor.

 Sirshasana is also known as the ‘king of all Asanas’ due to its various medical advantages, is an inverted stance.
 Its physiological impacts can be felt in the whole organism, yet all the more particularly at the level of the blood circulation, assimilation and endocrine system.